zhw1nq/cs2-rockthevote/README.md

 # Adding workshop maps
-- If you are not hosting a collection in order to add workshop maps you need to know it's id and add as following in the maplist.txt file: `<mapname>:<workshop-id>`.
+- If you are not hosting a workshop map collection you need to know the maps ID and put in the maplist.txt file in the following format: `<mapname>:<workshop-id>`.
-- If you are already hosting a collection and can change to workshop maps using the command `ds_workshop_changelevel <map-name>` you don't need the id, just put the actual map name and it will work.
+- If you are already hosting a collection and can change to workshop maps using the command `ds_workshop_changelevel <map-name>` you don't need the ID, just put the actual map name and it will work.

 ```
-de_thera:3121217565
+surf_beginner:3070321829
 de_dust2
 ```

-# Limitations
- - Plugins is still under development and a lot of functionality is still going to be added in the future.
- - I usually test the new versions in an empty server with bots so it is hard to tell if everything is actually working, feel free to post any issues here or in the discord thread so I can fix them https://discord.com/channels/1160907911501991946/1176224458751627514